Teaching and Educational Studies

 Student Teaching Internship

-The student teaching internship is designed to be the culminating professional clinical experience for Teacher Education Candidates.
-The twelve-week internship is an educational opportunity accomplished beyond the confines of the university classroom and is designed to provide practical application for theory learned in the university classroom.
-It is directly connected to program requirements and is supported and supervised by a Cooperating Teacher and a University Supervisor.
-The internship provides an opportunity for the intern to assume major responsibility for the full range of teaching in an approved school setting.
-During the internship, candidates complete performance-based assessments that document their ability to plan, deliver, and assess standards-based instruction.
+The student teaching internship is designed to be the culminating professional clinical experience for initial certification.
+The minimum 12-week full-time internship is a field-based educational opportunity in an approved school setting.
+It is supported and supervised by a Cooperating Teacher and a University Supervisor and aligned to program requirements.
+During the internship, candidates complete performance-based assessments to document their ability to plan, deliver, and assess standards-based instruction.

-Eligibility requirements for the student teaching internship are available in the Kent Center.
-All eligibility documentation is due by October 1 for the spring semester of the following year, and by April 1 for the fall semester.
+All requirements must be met and all eligibility documentation is due by October 1 for the spring semester of the following year, and by April 1 for the fall semester.

-The candidate must meet the following criteria for enrollment in a student teaching internship (EDUC 4493 ):
+The candidate must meet the following criteria for enrollment and placement in a student teaching internship (EDUC 4493):

-4. A 3.0 grade point average overall including all transfer credits or credits earned in a previous degree program with a no grade lower than C [2.0].
+A 3.0 grade point average for education core and endorsement courses with no program-specific course grade lower than C [2.0].

-5. Successful completion of the Praxis II Content Test(s) in each area being recommended for certification.
+Successful completion of all required content knowledge test(s) in each area being recommended for certification (i.e. Praxis II or ACTFL).

-6. All applicants must demonstrate successful completion of all standard tests of the Idaho Comprehensive Literacy Assessment.
+Successful completion of all standard assessments of the Idaho Comprehensive Literacy Standards.

 Application for Certification